DESCRIPTION: ON HOLD

 CONDITION: Excellent.

-No issues.
-Map is attached to cover.
+Folds as issued.
+No condition issues.
+Map is attached to a hand-made card-stock cover.

 COLORING: None